melvinquick/prime-number-finder/.github/CONTRIBUTING.md

-## How to contribute to the Windows Setup Script
+## How to contribute to the Prime Number Finder Project

 #### Did you find a bug?